Methodology

 Identification of Responses

 The final aspect of the methodology focuses on identifying context-specific response measures and actions to address climate-related security risks.
 The focus should be on inclusive and integrated responses that build resilience against both climate and security risks and include a special focus on ‘no regret options’ in the face of uncertainty and shifting probabilities of climate-related hazards and future socio-political developments.
-Although there is no universal set of activities that simultaneously provides climate change adaptation, peacebuilding, and development benefits, evidence and lessons learned from past climate-security programming can help inform responses.
+Although there is no universal set of activities that simultaneously provides adaptation to climate change and environmental challenges, peacebuilding, and development benefits, evidence and lessons learned from past climate-security programming can help inform responses.

 Scenarios - Looking Forward